coreboot/coreboot/Documentation/mainboard/emulation/qemu-aarch64.md

 # QEMU AArch64 emulator
-This page discribes how to build and run coreboot for QEMU/AArch64.
+This page describes how to build and run coreboot for QEMU/AArch64.
 You can use LinuxBoot via `make menuconfig` or an arbitrary FIT image as a payload for QEMU/AArch64.